Data-Driven Grasp Synthesis - A Survey: Grasping Familiar Objects

 Both of the aforementioned approaches are evaluated in simulation where the central assumption is that accurate and detailed 3D object models are available: an assumption not always valid.
 An SQ is an attractive 3D representation due to its low number of parameters and high shape variability.
 However, it remains unclear whether an SQ could equally well approximate object shape when given real-world sensory data that is noisy and incomplete.

 \citet{HuebnerK08} decompose a point cloud into a constellation of boxes.
 The simple geometry of a box reduces the number of potential grasps significantly.
+A hand-designed mapping between simple box features (size, position in constellation) and grasping task is proposed.
 To decide which of the sides of the boxes provides a good grasp, an ANN is trained offline on synthetic data.
 The projection of the point cloud inside a box to its sides provides the input to the ANN.
-An example is shown in Fig.~\ref{fig:familiar:BoxANN}.
 The training data consists of a set of these projections from different objects labeled with the grasp quality metrics.
-These are computed by GraspIt! while performing the according grasps.

 \citet{BoulariasIROS11} model an object as a {\em Markov Random Field\/} (MRF) in which the nodes are points in a point cloud and edges are spanned between the six nearest neighbors of a point.
 The features of a node describe the local point distribution around that node.
 A node in the MRF can carry either one of two labels: a good or a bad grasp location.
 The goal of the approach is to find the maximum a-posteriori labeling of point clouds for new objects.
 Very little training data is used which is shown in Fig.~\ref{fig:familiar:MRFGrasp}.
 A handle serves as a positive example.
 The experiments show that this leads to a robust labeling of 3D object parts that are very similar to a handle.